Time Spent Researching is an Investment

 Research Builds Credibility

 Writing fiction means I get to make everything up, right?
 Yes, and no. You create the story from your imagination, but nothing ruins it faster than little or no research.
 True life details give the story credibility.
 A historical romance with a young girl of noble birth, sipping wine at White’s.
 The doctor who throws his needles into the trashcan.
-A dry-cleaners in New York City on the corner of 45th and 3rd.
+A dry-cleaner in New York City on the corner of 45th and 3rd.
 These small details are incorrect and will push the reader out of the world you are trying to build.
 Your readers will know if you did your research.
 Your credibility is everything.

 6 Tips to Get Organized